 Studies are available for grades K-12, although all guides do not cover all levels.
-While some guides might be used for a wide span of grade levels, you need to exercise discretion as to how much to expect from children; a first grader would not complete all of the same activities as a fourth grader.
+While some guides might be used for a wide span of grade levels, you need to exercise discretion as to how much to expect from children.
+A first grader should not complete all of the same activities as a fourth grader.

-These are not comprehensive unit studies covering all your subject areas other than math and phonics.
-Instead, they are guides that present lesson plans for in-depth development of each topic.
-These studies might supply your science and social studies curriculum as well as some work within language arts.
-They are not organized for particular skill development for which you still need your core math and language arts instruction.
+The guides present lesson plans for in-depth development of each topic.
 Many guides feature daily lesson plans specifically for both lower and upper levels, but all guides offer a range of activities suitable for learners of different abilities.
 Even guides for one-week studies are generally over 100 pages in length, so there is a lot of content provided even if you use it selectively.

 Most of these guides have Christian content.
 For example, the Oceans study includes "History of the oceans in the Bible," and Christmas, Easter, Creation Camouflage, Expedition Israel, and Thanksgiving are just a few that are thoroughly Christian.